OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/includes/virtual-machines-common-classic-resource-manager-migration-common-errors.md

 IOType              : Standard
 ExtensionData       :

-# Now get hello properties of hello blob backing hello data disk above
+# Now get the properties of the blob backing the data disk above
-# NOTE hello size of hello blob is about 15 GB which is different from LogicalDiskSizeInGB above
+# NOTE the size of the blob is about 15 GB which is different from LogicalDiskSizeInGB above
 $blob = Get-AzureStorageblob -Blob "coreosvm-dd1.vhd" -Container vhds

 $blob